kubernetes/kubernetes/docs/proposals/sysctl.md

     // Max is the maximum value allowed to be set.
     Max *int64 `json:"max,omitempty"`

-    // Resources multiplied with the value.
-These are taken into account by the
-    // scheduler when calculating the available capacity of a node.
-    Resources ResourceList `json:"resources,omitempty"`
 }

 // PodSecurityPolicySpec defines the policy enforced on sysctls.